MyPiece

 What does December's birthstone mean?▾

-Turquoise traditionally stands for protection, good fortune; Tanzanite traditionally stands for transformation, dignity — associations carried by custom, not science.
+Turquoise traditionally stands for protection, good fortune; Tanzanite traditionally stands for transformation, dignity; Blue Zircon traditionally stands for clarity, wisdom, brightness — associations carried by custom, not science.

 What is the Sagittarius and Capricorn birthstone?▾

-December runs from Sagittarius into Capricorn, and turquoise & tanzanite serve both — though sign-based tables can differ from the calendar-month lists.
+December runs from Sagittarius into Capricorn, and turquoise & tanzanite & blue zircon serve both in the calendar-month list.
+Sign-based tables can use different traditions.

 Can you wear December's birthstones every day?▾